Meet Busayo, PhD Environmental Sciences Student

 About Busayo Kodaolu

-Busayo grew up in Nigeria and completed her master’s degree in environmental sciences at U of G. She is following her passion for soil science research while pursuing a PhD on organic waste reactions in the soil, with a focus on phosphorus.
+Busayo grew up in Nigeria and completed her master’s degree in environmental sciences at the University of Guelph.
+She is following her passion for soil science research while pursuing a PhD on organic waste reactions in the soil, with a focus on phosphorus.
 Busayo plans to continue her work and and contribute to research on sustainable agriculture in the future.

 Why did you decide to pursue graduate studies at the University of Guelph?
 Did your undergrad experience shape your decision to further your studies?